inab/oeb_general_docs/how_to/participate/publish_oeb.rst

 =====================
 Any user with a minimum role contributor can request to publish their files in OpenEBench.

-To request an upgrade role, please see the section: :ref:`request to upgrade your role`
+To request an upgrade role, please see the section: `Request a role upgrade <https://openebench.readthedocs.io/en/dev/how_to/users_accounts.html#request-a-role-upgrade>`_.

 How do I publish data to OpenEBench?
 ====================================